The Operative: No One Lives Forever: PlayStation 2 port

 On May 11, 2000, at E3, Fox Interactive announced that No One Lives Forever would be released for the PlayStation 2, although no release date was planned within that time.

 On May 2, 2001, Vivendi Universal Interactive Publishing and Fox Interactive signed a co-publishing agreement for four titles, including the PS2 port of No One Lives Forever, all of which would be released under the company's Sierra division.
 This deal followed an initial January 2001 announcement by Fox where they announced to cease publishing as a standalone unit.
 The port was initially announced for a Q4 2001 release, but was instead released on April 29, 2002.

-The PlayStation 2 version is a port of the "Game of the Year Edition", but includes three exclusive flashback levels not available in other releases of the game titled "Nine Years Ago", in which the player controls a younger Cate Archer, when she used to be a cat burglar.
+The PlayStation 2 version is a port of the original version released in 2000, and not the "Game of the Year Edition" released in 2001, thus, the "Rest and Relaxation" extra mission is unavailable, but it includes three exclusive flashback levels not available in other releases of the game titled "Nine Years Ago", in which the player controls a younger Cate Archer, when she used to be a cat burglar.
 Each of the new levels is accessed during several moments in the original story, when Cate is knocked out by Armstrong.
 All three levels use new textures, new character models, and feature Cate's cat burglar outfit, as well as two exclusive gadgets.
 The port does not feature Guy Whitmore's original interactive score; instead, it uses different original music by Rebecca Kneubuhl.
 Multiplayer mode is not present in this version of the game.